mvolkmann/mvolkmann.github.com/programming/sed-article.md

 An example is "_apple_banana_cherry_".
 The regular expression `/_.+_/` will work.
 Note that the `.*` part will not match the final underscore.
-If it did then the regular expression would fail to match because the final underscore in the pattern wouldn't have anything to match.
+If it did then the match would fail to match because the final underscore in the pattern wouldn't have anything to match.

 Another approach we could try is `/_[^_]+_/`.
 This looks for an underscore, followed by any characters that are not underscores, followed by an underscore.
-It matches "_apple_", but not "_apple_banana_cherry_".
+It matches "\_apple\_", but not "\_apple_banana_cherry\_".

 Predefined character sets have a more compact syntax.
 For example, `\w` is a "word character" and has the same meaning as `[A-Za-z0-9_]`.
 `\W` means not a word character.
-Note that a hyphen or dash ("-") is not a word character.
+Note that a hyphen or dash ("-") is not considered a word character.

 Other tools that support regular expressions often recognize additional predefined character sets such as `\d` for digits,